nightscout/nightscout-connect/machines.md

       // end of the cycle.  lib/machines/cycle maps this to EXPECTED_DATA_INTERVAL_DELAY.
       expected_data_interval_ms: 5 * 60 * 1000,
       backoff: {
+        // defines exponential back off on frames_missing, in MAIN_CYCLE_DELAY
+        // during Ready state on a cycle.
         // when frame exhausts its retries and the cycle still fails, how long
         // to wait before the next cycle.
         // wait 2.5 minutes * 2^attempt